NUBIC/surveyor/README.md

     http://localhost:3000/surveys

 Try taking the survey and compare it to the contents of the DSL file kitchen\_sink\_survey.rb.
 See how each type of DSL question maps to the resulting rendered view of the question.

+There are two other useful rake tasks for removing (only surveys without responses) and un-parsing (from db to DSL file) surveys:

+    rake surveyor:remove
+    rake surveyor:unparse

 # Customizing surveyor